nunuhara/xsystem4/README.md

 xsystem4 is an implementation of AliceSoft's System 4 game engine for unix-like operating systems.

 NOTE: This is a work in progress.
-Very little is implemented so far.
+Some simple ADV games run more or less okay,
+      but most games are not fully working or have game-breaking bug when run with xsystem4.

 Building
 --------